jimken-mido/foo/README.md

 Once the repo is private (under the Midokura name) and the website is password-protected (on docs.midokura.com), we can start adding the real content.

+- Add password protection
+- Add password to bitwarden
 - Add some marketing text content for the front page
 - In the navbar should we remove direct link to Github repo, if clients cannot access it?
 - In the navbar, rename Tutorial to Docs
 - Tidy up the phrasing of the copyright notice, currently Copyright © 2026 Midokura
 - In the navbar, rename Blog to Release Notes
 - Switch Lorem Ipsum content for real content
+- Rewrite the README above to explain how to do a docs release

 ## Done